SYNOPSIS

 Oscar number four.

-unprecedented third Oscar for The Lion in Winter.
+And then her unprecedented third Oscar for The Lion in Winter.
 She tells of her adventures starring in Coco on Broadway.
 She wins her fourth Oscar for On Golden Pond.
-She goes into the tragedy of her brother, Tom, hanging himself, and its affect on her.
-My Tom She has a dream that he confesses
+She goes into the tragedy of

 Kate and her older brother, Tom